Attendee Guide

 • Minimum age: 12 years

-Ages 12–18 must be accompanied by an adult at all times
+Ages 12–18 must be accompanied by an adult at all times.
+Non-playing carers or adult guardians of younger players are admitted free.

 • Ask any organiser or volunteer — we’re here to help!